MikeyC24/ruby-flash-app-pgdb/README.md

 2. look into this for id integars reset ActiveRecord::Base.connection.reset_pk_sequence!('table_name')

+3. using scopes and simply searches for methods https://stackoverflow.com/questions/22664263/ruby-on-rails-search-with-multiple-parameters

 puma for testing/dev

 # Puma can serve each request in a thread from an internal thread pool.